 Some eye-opening facts from fundera.com are alarming.

 Why?
-Many SMB organizations do not have the sophistication to create effective governance and security programs.
-The limited resources and lack of employee training result in poor user and password management, failure to patch, lack of encryption, and inadequate backups.
+Many SMB organizations lack effective governance and security programs.
+Limited resources and a lack of employee training result in poor user and password management, failure to patch, lack of encryption, and inadequate backups.
 Coupled with a lack of cyber insurance, SMBs become prime targets.
-Service providers can manage your security program, creating a comprehensive, layered approach customized to your security requirements.
+Service providers can manage your cybersecurity program, creating a comprehensive, layered approach customized to your security requirements.

 Myth #3: “We don’t need to invest in IT; our computers are good enough.”